named-data/ndn-js/README.md

 - Websockets transport for the browser (rather than TCP or UDP, which are not directly supported in the browser).
 - Relatively lightweight and compact, to enable efficient use on the web.
-- Implement the NDN-TLV wire format and be wire format compatible with the PARC's CCNx implementation of NDN.

-The library currently requires a remote NDN forwarder, and has been tested with ndnd, from the's NDNx package: http://ndnx.org/ , ndnd-tlv from the package https://github.com/named-data/ndnd-tlv and with NFD from the package https://github.com/named-data/NFD .
+The library currently requires a remote NDN forwarder, and has been tested with NFD from the package https://github.com/named-data/NFD .

 Currently, the library has two APIs for developers: